 You can still see some redness around my chin where the ingrown pimple was, but it’s pretty clear.

-Even though these spot treatments don’t get rid of my pimples within an hour or a day, they do work wonders.
-Breaking out during my period or when I’m stressed sucks, but these five different products keep my acne in check, reduce my redness, and overall, heal my skin.
-I can see that my skin looks healthy and glowy now that my acne has disappeared.
+Even though these spot treatments don’t get rid of pimples within an hour or a day, they do work wonders.
+Breaking out during my period or when I’m stressed sucks, but these five products kept my acne in check, reduced my redness, and overall, healed my skin.
+10/10 in my books.